 “The Athletic Placement Process (APP) is a program for evaluating students who want to participate in sports at higher or lower levels, as approved by the Board of Regents as a part of the school eligibility rules in 1980, and is aligned with Learning Standards 1 and 2.
 Commissioner’s Regulation Section 135.4(c)(7)(ii)(a)(4)states:

 A Board of Education may permit pupils in grades no lower than seventh to compete on any senior high school team, or permit senior high pupils to compete on any teams in grades no lower than seventh, provided the pupils are placed at levels of competition appropriate to their physiological maturity, physical fitness, and skills in relationship to other pupils on those teams in accordance with standards established by the Commissioner.

 These standards state that students will have the necessary knowledge and skills to establish and maintain physical fitness, participate in physical activity, maintain personal health, and acquire both the knowledge and ability to create and maintain a safe and healthy environment.”

 Prior to the start of tryout sessions or practice at the beginning of each season, a health history review must be conducted for each athlete, unless he/she received a full medical exam within 30 days of the season’s start.

-All athletes must schedule a physical with Dr. Davis, Schoharie Central School’s physician, or can choose to have their sports physical with their own physicians.
+All athletes must schedule a physical with Bassett Healthcare, or they can choose to have their sports physical with their own physicians.